mohanmca/cassandra_playground/README.md

     bacb1140-dbeb-11eb-bef5-537733e6a124 system        size_estimates    2021-07-03T10:45:06.260 169604   41922     {4:4}
     bac8ee60-dbeb-11eb-bef5-537733e6a124 system        sstable_activity  2021-07-03T10:45:06.246 968      224       {1:8, 3:1, 4:3}

-## To figure out the name of a node's datacenter and rack, which nodetool sub-command should you use?
+## (Section: DS210) - To figure out the name of a node's datacenter and rack, which nodetool sub-command should you use?

 -   Nodetool info

-## Nodetool gcstats
+## (Section: DS210) - Nodetool gcstats

 -   Higher the GC Elapsed time is worst performance of the cluster
 -   Higher StdDev, cluster performance would be erratic